Dashboard State Indicators FAQsFrequently Asked Questions and Answers for the California School Dashboard State Indicators.

 Will the Dashboard display grade-level data?

-The Dashboard shows performance data for a local educational agency or school.
-Grade level data are available for some indicators through the California Department of Education's DataQuest Web page.
+The Dashboard shows performance data for local educational agencies, schools, and student groups.
+Grade level data is not reported.
+Grade level data are available for some indicators (e.g., academic, suspension, chronic absenteeism, etc.) through the California Department of Education's DataQuest Web page.